TI tether rig for solving secular spinrate change problem of electric sail: Control algorithm

 The second throttling factor $f_2$ takes care of keeping the spinplane orientation constant.
 The second factor is

 where the 'spinplane keeper factor' $K$ is

 and the auxiliary factor

-The algorithm works moderately well even if $A=0$, but it works better if $A$ has the value (\ref{eq:A}).
+The algorithm works moderately well also with $A=0$, but by numerical experimentation we found that it works better if $A$ is computed from Eq.~(\ref{eq:A}).
 The denominator of $K$ is the tether-perpendicular component of $\hat{\mathbf{n}}_\mathrm{SW}$.
 If the tethers spin rapidly so that they move nearly in a plane without coning, $K$ does not depend on tether phase angle.
 However, in a real sail some coning occurs.
 Then the $K$ factor decreases and increases thrust on the upwind and downwind orientations of the spinning tether, respectively, to keep the total torque zero.